Updated May 13, 2022

 In an effort to reduce unnecessary tension, drama, and office stress, make sure to fully explain how the proposed changes will affect status, visibility, job security, etc. Since your staff are more familiar with their day-to-day tasks and responsibilities, another great tip is to ask your team individually to explain how they could see your proposed changes affecting them in the long term.
 Being proactive about this shows your employees you’re invested in their happiness and their concerns are your concerns.

 Change comes in all shapes and sizes.
-From something simple like a new front door lock code, to bigger changes like office attire, or major shifts like a new leader, people get very worked up about change.
+From something simple like a new front door lock code to bigger changes like office attire, or major shifts like a new leader, people get very worked up about changes.

 In order to lessen the amount of resistance to a proposed change, it’s best to first prepare for the change, then take action on the change and make a plan for effectively managing the shift.
 Lastly, support the employees throughout the process to assure that all will go as planned.
 At every step during the process, communication will allow you to ensure that all employees will receive the news and will better understand the vision, goals, and expectations of what needs to happen and why.